-I. Introduction
+I. INTRODUCTION

-SENSOR networks have been identified as being key technology in monitoring and detecting threats.
+S ENSOR networks have been identified as being key technology in monitoring and detecting threats.
 These systems face critical technical challenges in providing a security and management architecture in scenarios representative of a large class of applications.
 Although the design and architecture of sensor networks [1], [2] and [3] have been studied and many networks have already been deployed [4], the development of a unified architecture for these systems when network elements are owned by disparate organizations is yet to be created.
-The architecture that we have developed addresses these issues by incorporating well-defined interfaces between different components with appropriate authorization/authentication mechanisms that are secure and suited for disseminating and analyzing sensor information.